-- 1. Primarily stored in the pharmacy - 2.
-When in patient care unit, must be stored in authorized access only - 3.
-Availability of inotropes on floor stock of nursing or patient care units is generally discouraged. - Keep only if absolutely necessary (e.g. in case pharmacy is closed or at distance.
-Or in critical care, emergency or resuscitation units) - Drug (or Pharmacy) & Therapeutic Committee (D&TC/P&TC) of the hospital should authorize stocking of inotropes on patient care units (outside pharmacy) - 4.
-When stored in healthcare facility, bins should be labelled with brand and generic name and strength in bold to avoid mix-ups. - 5.
-To avoid errors with Look-Alike, sound-alike or read-alike appearance against any other drug available in the inventory, use recommended techniques for proper differentiation e.g. tall-man lettering, bold labeling of bins/shelves, storing apart, use of brand names as a reference and use of auxiliary/colored labels etc. See the example below: - Digoxin and Thyroxin names can be confused (Sound-Alike or Read-Alike); hence must be clearly differentiated, written/typed and labeled to avoid mixups confusion in timely, professional and courteous manner.
+- 1. Primarily stored in the pharmacy. - 2.
+When in the patient care unit, must be stored in authorized access only. - Availability of inotropes on floor stock of nursing or patient care units is generally discouraged. - Keep only if absolutely necessary (e.g. in case pharmacy is closed or at distance.
+Or in critical care, emergency or resuscitation units). - Drug (or Pharmacy) & Therapeutic Committee (D&TC/P&TC) of the hospital should authorize stocking of inotropes on patient care units (outside pharmacy). - 4.
+When stored in a healthcare facility, bins should be labelled with the brand and generic name and strength in bold to avoid mix-ups. - 5.
+To avoid errors with Look-Alike, sound-alike or read-alike appearance against any other drug available in the inventory, use recommended techniques for proper differentiation e.g. tall-man lettering, bold labeling of bins/shelves, storing apart, use of brand names as a reference and use of auxiliary/colored labels etc. See the example below:

-Both drugs are also look-alike; exercise caution to avoid dispensing/administration of wrong drug any staff (doctor, pharmacist or nurse) or patient shows concern related to medication or prescription, carefully review it along with them and resolve the
+- ◆ Both drugs are also look-alike; exercise caution to avoid dispensing/administering the wrong drug.

-- 1. Must verify correct patient before dispensing (use two identifiers i.e.: patient name & Medical Record # (MR#) - 2.
-In case of incorrect, ambiguous or incomplete order, hold dispensing and clarify the order with the prescriber.
-Always confirm never assume. - 3.
-Check patient parameters (like allergy, contraindications, renal/hepatic function, weight, age etc.) and drug parameters (serum drug levels (digoxin), dose, route, frequency, duplications, interactions etc.) during order/prescription review while dispensing - 4.
-Hold dose and first confirm with doctor if digoxin serum level is high - ◆ Samples for digoxin TDM are required to be taken at least eight hours after the last dose or ideally immediately before the next dose - ◆ If loading dose is not given the steady state is usually achieved in 5-7 days so levels should be drawn at that time
+6. Drugs discontinued or changed by a doctor must be stored away from active medicines due for administration, and sent back to the pharmacy or returned to stock without any delays (to avoid any accidental administration).
+Prescribing To be prescribed by physicians with cardiology and/or critical care training.
+Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#).
+It is recommended that both digoxin and Milrinone are prescribed as per standard protocol or guidelines defined by the organization including at least: indications for use, contraindications & precautions, factors that can lead to error and their preventive measures, administration protocol, monitoring protocol and management of overdose/toxicity.
+Ensure appropriateness of order as per patient age, weight, other physiological conditions like serum electrolytes, fluid status and concomitant (possibly interacting drugs etc. Order/prescription must be complete and non-ambiguous i.e.: Proper indication, patient's drug allergy status, weight, and age as needed Any special instructions Prescribe safely e.g.: any staff (doctor, pharmacist or nurse) or patient shows concern related to medication or prescription, carefully review it along with them and resolve the confusion in a timely, professional and courteous manner.
+Must verify correct patient before dispensing (use two identifiers i.e.: patient name & Medical Record # (MR#).
+In case of incorrect, ambiguous or incomplete order, hold dispensing and clarify the Dispensing order with the prescriber.
+Always confirm - never assume.
+3. Check patient parameters (like allergy, contraindications, renal/hepatic function, weight, age etc.) and drug parameters (serum drug levels (digoxin), dose, route, frequency, duplications, interactions etc.) during order/prescription review while dispensing.
+4. Hold the dose and first confirm with a doctor if digoxin serum level is high Samples for digoxin TDM are required to be taken at least eight hours after the last dose or ideally immediately before the next dose.